What counts as a session

 - Opens your app in the foreground

-- Views a page on your website and no session is currently active (e.g. their previous session has timed out)
+- Views a page or screen and no session is currently active (e.g. their previous session has timed out)

 By default, a session ends (times out) after 30 minutes of user inactivity.
 There is no limit to how long a session can last.